Hi, my name is

 • Varsity tennis player for 2 years.

-• Flutist for my school’s band for several years (as well as solo work).
+• Flutist for the school band for several years (as well as solo work).

 • Volunteer math tutor for local 8th graders.